walterscarborough/LibSpacey/README.md

 ### Build / Run Guide

 1.)
-Build App
+Use this script to boostrap and build the app
 ```
-# Run this script to boostrap and build LibSpacey
 ./bootstrap.sh
 ```